-The Dicken Drill is one of the newer pistol shooting drills.
-It is based on a recent active shooter situation in which a bystander neutralized a threat in an outstanding display of shooting skills under pressure.
+The Dickens Drill (actually Dicken) is one of the newer pistol shooting drills.
+It is based on a recent active shooter situation in which a bystander neutralized a threat through an outstanding display of shooting skills under pressure.

 A good guy with a gun saving lives started debates in the mainstream media, where they immediately began trying to claim he wasn’t legally carrying his gun.
 For most people, Dicken’s heroism was already enough.
 However, one more crucial detail made it even more impressive.
 After it was originally released that it took Dicken two minutes to stop the active shooter, it was made clear later that it took only fifteen seconds.Not only is Dicken a hero, but he’s a hero with some impressive accuracy under stress.
 Even those who are experienced would have trouble hitting a moving, unpredictable target with eighty percent accuracy from 40 yards under that kind of stress.
 Not a lot of shooters even bother with long-range handgun work.
 This feat sparked a new trend in the gun world — the Dicken Drill.